-- if the UE is provided with the mapping of the S-NSSAI to an Alternative S-NSSAI, the UE provides both the Alternative S-NSSAI and the S-NSSAI in the PDU Session Establishment message.
-When the AMF receives the Alternative S-NSSAI and the S-NSSAI in the PDU Session Establishment message, or when the AMF receives only the S-NSSAI in PDU Session Establishment message the AMF determines that the S-NSSAI is to be replaced with the Alternative S-NSSAI, the AMF includes both the Alternative S-NSSAI and the S-NSSAI to the SMF.
+- if the UE has received together with the Allowed NSSAI aa mapping of the S-NSSAI to an Alternative S-NSSAI, the UE shall provide both the Alternative S-NSSAI and the S-NSSAI in the PDU Session Establishment message.
+When the AMF receives the Alternative S-NSSAI and the S-NSSAI in the PDU Session Establishment message, the AMF includes both the Alternative S-NSSAI and the S-NSSAI to the SMF in Nsmf_PDUSession_CreateSMContext service operation..